-A representative number of installed lighting fixtures, switches, and receptacles located throughout the structure were tested.
+A representative number of installed lighting fixtures, switches, and receptacles located throughout the structure were tested and were found to be functional.
 The grounding and polarity of receptacles within six feet of plumbing fixtures, and those attached to ground fault circuit interrupters (GFCI), if present, were also tested, although we do not check all light switches or outlets to determine which specific outlets or light fixtures each is connected to.